-At ACT, Inc. ("ACT," "we," "us") we recognize the importance of protecting the privacy of your personally identifying information and believe that use and sharing of it is important to our mission of "Helping people achieve education and workplace success."
+At ACT, Inc. ("ACT," "we," "us") we recognize the importance of protecting the privacy of your personally identifying information.

-This Notice explains how ACT collects, uses, maintains, shares, and protects your information when you:
+This Notice explains how ACT collects, uses, maintains, and shares your information when you:

-- Visit ACT websites that provide a link to this Privacy Notice (collectively, the "Site"); - Provide your personally identifying information to us through use of the Site; and - Participate in ACT's assessments, programs, and services (collectively, "Products" or "ACT Products").
-Some Products may have different privacy practices from those in the Main Notice.
-Please carefully review the Products Addendum to understand the privacy practices associated with those Products.
+- Visit ACT websites that reference or link to this Privacy Notice (collectively, the "Site"); - Provide your personally identifying information to us through use of the Site; and - Register for and participate in ACT's assessments, programs, and services (collectively, "Products" or "ACT Products").
+Some Products have privacy practices that differ from the Main Notice.
+Please carefully review the Products Addendum to understand those Product-specific practices.